 (SecurityMetrics)

-At first glance, this exhaustive list may seem exhausting, even impossible.
-However, technical writers can work with what you have and make it into clear, concise, and compliant documentation.
+At first glance, this list may seem exhausting, even impossible.
+However, technical writers can work with what you have and re-interpret it into clear, concise, and compliant documentation.

 How Essential Data Corporation Can Help

-In conclusion, EDC has a pool of qualified technical writers ready to help with your HIPAA policy and procedure documentation needs.
-These writers are well versed and subject matter experts.
+EDC has a pool of qualified technical writers ready to help with your HIPAA policy and procedure documentation needs.
+These writers are well versed in health insurance documentation, and writing skills will ensure that you have effective and accurate documentation.
 Moreover, they can take what seems like a monumental task and simplify it for you.
-Above all, our perfect fit guarantee ensures that you will have a top-notch team that produces incredible and compliant HIPAA policy and procedure documentation.
+Above all, our perfect fit guarantee ensures that you will have a top-notch team that produces incredible and compliant documentation.

-Lastly, we have a team of consultants ready to produce a complete line of documentation.
-Perhaps you may only need a single technical writer for a brief project.
-Either way Essential Data’s Engagement Manager will lead the project from start to finish.
+Whether you need a team of consultants ready to produce a complete line of documentation or a single technical writer for a brief project, Essential Data’s Engagement Manager will lead the project from start to finish.
 At Essential Data Corporation, we guarantee the quality of our work.
-Contact us today to get started.
-(800) 221-0093 or sales@edc.us
+Contact us today to get started at (800) 221-0093 or [email protected]

 Written by Heidi Ripplinger